YingYang/MEG_Scene/README.md

 - `ROI_labels.zip` that includes `Subj*.zip`, in which the `labels` folder contains ROI `*.label` files that marked the source points in the regions of interest.
 - `fwd.zip` contains the forward solutions for each participants that can project the sensor space data to source space.
+- `MEG_NEIL_Image_SUN_hierarchy_manual_20160617.csv` include the scene categories of the 362 images and some manual annotation about their semantic categories.

-Please download the features from the following dropbox link.
+Please download the features from the following dropbox link (TBA).